-- 1. Place the burner cover with the blast tube connection facing upward on the burner casing (service position).
-This prevents the formation of bubbles in the blast tube connection. - 2.
-Turn fixing screw (B) through two full turns to undo. - 3.
-Remove mixing assembly (A) from the blast tube connection. - 4.
+1. Place the burner cover with the blast tube connection facing upward on the burner casing (service position).
+This prevents the formation of bubbles in the blast tube connection.

+- 3. Remove mixing assembly (A) from the blast tube connection. - 4.
 Replace the nozzle (counterholding the blast tube connection).